 Tupelo is a tiny town located in the state of Arkansas.
 With a population of 71 people and just one neighborhood, Tupelo is the 339th largest community in Arkansas.

-When you are in Tupelo, you'll notice that it is more blue-collar than most other communities in America.
-59.09% of Tupelo’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Tupelo is a blue-collar town, with 59.09% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Tupelo is a town of transportation and shipping workers, professionals, and farmers, fishers, or foresters.
 There are especially a lot of people living in Tupelo who work in healthcare (20.45%), farm management occupations (15.91%), and maintenance occupations (11.36%).

-Being a small town, Tupelo does not have a public transit system used by locals to get to and from work.
+Tupelo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Tupelo ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.